grimy86/lowlevelnotes/docs/Reverse_Engineering/Advanced_static.md

 ## Ghidra
 Many `disassemblers` like Cutter, radare2, Ghidra, and IDA Pro can be used to disassemble malware.
 However, we will explore Ghidra because it's `free`, `open-source`, and has `many features` that can be utilized to get proficient in reverse engineering.

->[!NOTE]
+!!! warning
-> The objective is to get comfortable with the main usage of a disassembler and use that knowledge to use any disassembler.
+    The objective is to get comfortable with the main usage of a disassembler and use that knowledge to use any disassembler.

 `Ghidra` is a software reverse engineering tool that allows users to analyze compiled code to understand its functionality.
 It is designed to help analysts and developers understand how the software works by providing a platform to `decompile`, `disassemble`, and `debug binaries`.

 Ghidra includes many features that make it a powerful reverse engineering tool.
 Some of these features include:

 - `Decompilation`: Ghidra can `decompile` binaries `into readable C code`, making it easier for developers to understand how the software works.
 - `Disassembly`: Ghidra can `disassemble` binaries `into assembly language`, allowing analysts to examine the low-level operations of the code.
 - `Debugging`: Ghidra has a built-in `debugger` that allows users to `step through` code and examine its behavior.